-So for 36 years, from 1888 until 1924, Cairns were not really stabilized.
-This was because there was no clear distinctions between the Cairn and the other Scotch Terrier breeds.
-So it was a credit to its breeders that the Cairn was able to retain its 'workmanlike', appearance during all this time.
+So, for 36 years, from 1888 until 1924, because there were no clear distinctions between the Cairn and the other Scotch Terrier breeds, the Cairn Terrier was not stabilised.
+What a credit to their breeders that the Cairns were able to retain their 'workmanlike' appearance during all this time!

 Miss M Skene's Med'hail c1929

-With no formal pedigree systems in place in Australia, and the Cairn not being stabilized in Britain until 1924, it was remarkable that 1926 saw the foundation for Cairns in Victoria by Miss Patterson, Mrs Cormack and Miss Coles with Miss Skene (Rubislaw) following in 1928.
+With no formal pedigree systems in place in Australia, and the Cairn not being stabilised in Britain until 1924, it was remarkable that 1926 saw the foundation for Cairns in Victoria by Miss Patterson who brought in 'Boy of Holshaw' from UK , Mrs Cormack and Miss Coles with Miss Skene (Rubislaw) following in 1928.